Code of Civil Procedure (CCP): Exchanging Expert Witness Information in California

 Failure to Meet Expert Witness Information Exchange Requirements

-Generally speaking, if a party does not disclose an expert, include the expert’s declaration when required, produce writings included in the demand, or make their expert available for deposition, the court will not allow any evidence from that expert.
+Generally speaking, if a party does not disclose an expert, including the expert’s declaration when required, produce writings included in the demand, or make their expert available for deposition, the court will not allow any evidence from that expert.

 A few specific exceptions apply.
 For instance, a party may call a witness they did not designate, if the witness was designated by another party and has already been deposed.
 Likewise, a party may call an expert witness they did not designate in order to impeach the testimony of another party’s expert witness.
 In this second circumstance, however, the expert may not testify as to their own opinion, but may only provide testimony to show that a fact the other expert used to form their opinion is false or nonexistent.